Morudu7/alx-system_engineering-devops/0x00-shell_basics/README.md

-1.Script to list all the contents of a diretory 2.Script that changes the working directory to the home directory 3.Script to list files in a current  directory in a long format
+1.Script to list all the contents of a diretory 2.Script that changes the working directory to the home directory 3.Script to list files in a current  directory in a long format 4.Script to list all files in the current directory including hiden ones in a long format